VegaProject/vega-open-fund-contracts/README.md

-# Vega Open Fund
+# The Vega Fund

-The Vega Open Fund is an open end mutual fund actively managed by the Vega Network.
+The Vega Fund is an open end fund actively managed by the Vega Network.